skyajal/rpi4-docker/install.md

 3. Disable the sdcard status (green) light

  Renaming the default ubuntu username
 I prefer to login with my username rather than ubuntu.
 Why change it though?
 It's a personal preference to keep my user id and group id the same across all of my devices.
-Sure, I could just create a new user with my username but where is the fun in that? :simple_smile:
+Sure, I could just create a new user with my username but where is the fun in that? :smilely:

 **Note:** You will need root privileges to make these changes.
 You can either login directly as root or via ssh if you prefer.